Wars of Kappel: Events

 In 1529, after enlisting the help of the leaders of the forest cantons, Zwingli attempted to reform the cantons by force.
 However, the winning diplomacy of the Union forced the Protestants to not cross the border, postponing the conflict until 1531.

 Second War

-The canton of Zurich was the principal supporter of Zwingli and the movement of Swiss reformation.
+The canton of Zürich was the principal supporter of Zwingli and the movement of Swiss reformation.
 When they fought the Musso War against the Duchy of Milan, the member states of the Catholic Union refused to provide aid.
 Zwingli immediately sanctioned the Catholic cantons.